-Study sheds light on why some early-stage breast cancers progress and
+Study sheds light on why some early-stage breast cancers progress and others do not

 A new genetic-based model developed by an MD Anderson research team may explain how a common form of early-stage breast cancer known as ductal carcinoma in situ (DCIS) progresses to a more invasive form of cancer known as invasive ductal carcinoma (IDC).

 The discovery was made possible by the researchers’ development of a new analytical tool called topographic single cell sequencing (TSCS).

 “While DCIS is the most common form of early-stage breast cancer and is often detected during mammography, 10 to 30 percent of this type of cancer progresses to IDC,” said Nicholas Navin, Ph.D., associate professor of Genetics.
 “Exactly how DCIS invasion occurs genomically remains poorly understood due to several technical challenges in tissue analysis.”

 The problem lies within the tumor itself, with cells that often have individual genetic characteristics, known as intratumor heterogeneity.
 Their unique cellular makeup makes treatment more difficult, while a low number of tumor cells in the breast milk ducts make the cells harder to spot due to their scarcity.